-We are looking for a Fellowship programme officer (0,8 fte)
+We are looking for a Fellowship Programme Coordinator (0,8 fte)

-The IIAS International Fellowship Programme (IFP) on Asian Studies is one of the most important initiatives of the International Institute for Asian Studies (IIAS).
-In collaboration with other IIAS initiatives, IIAS partners, and the institute’s Management Team (MT), the new Fellowship Programme Officer (FPO) will work on developing, promoting, coordinating and administratively managing the institute’s International Fellowship programme.
+The IIAS International Fellowship Programme (IFP) on Asian Studies is one of the core programmes of the International Institute for Asian Studies.
+In collaboration with other IIAS initiatives, IIAS partners, and the institute’s Management Team (MT), the new Fellowship Programme Coordinator (FPC) will work on developing, promoting, coordinating and administratively managing the institute’s International Fellowship programme.

-Key responsibilities of the IIAS Fellowship Programme Officer
+Key responsibilities of the IIAS Fellowship Programme Coordinator

 - Integrating the IFP in IIAS’s programmes and activities